 The bill amends the Arkansas Code to establish that municipalities are prohibited from enforcing their building and zoning regulations on county-owned property that is used for a public purpose and located within the municipality's corporate limits.
 This new provision, designated as section 14-56-105, clarifies that such county properties must adhere to the building and zoning regulations set forth by the county itself, rather than those of the municipality.

-This legislative change aims to delineate the regulatory authority between municipalities and counties, ensuring that county-owned properties used for public purposes are governed by county regulations, even when situated within municipal boundaries.
-The bill seeks to prevent potential conflicts and confusion regarding jurisdiction over building and zoning matters related to county properties.
+This legislative change aims to delineate the regulatory authority between municipalities and counties, ensuring that county-owned properties serving public purposes are governed by county regulations, even when situated within municipal boundaries.
+The bill reflects a shift in the governance of land use and development, promoting a clearer framework for property regulation in Arkansas.